-I love seeing the way California celebrates Christmas, even with most places having warm weather and little snow.
+I love seeing the way California celebrates Christmas, even when most places have warm weather and very little snow.
 I also like visiting the small town of Solvang and experiencing its beautiful Danish charm on trips up Highway 101.
-I was surprised to notice on a recent trip, that Solvang also has a lot of decoration for Christmas, making it a great place to celebrate Christmas time in California by just strolling the streets at night.
-Here is the info.
+Putting the two together, I was surprised to notice on a recent trip that Solvang also has a lot of decoration for Christmas, making it a great place to celebrate Christmas time in California by just strolling the streets at night.
+Here is all the info.

 - Usually decorated by the first week of December